YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 Go Quick Start
 ---------------

+Refer to `YDBGo v2 <https://pkg.go.dev/lang.yottadb.com/go/yottadb/v2>`_ for official v2 package documentation.
+The following is for YDBGo v1.

-The YottaDB Go wrapper requires a minimum YottaDB release of r1.30 and is tested with a minimum Go version of 1.18.
+The YottaDB Go wrapper v1 requires a minimum YottaDB release of r1.30 and is tested with a minimum Go version of 1.18.
 If the Golang packages on your operating system are older, and the Go wrapper does not work, please obtain and install a newer Golang implementation.

 The :ref:`go-quick-start` assumes that YottaDB has already been installed as described in the :ref:`mlpg-quick-start` section.
 After completing step 1 (*Installing YottaDB*), you can immediately start using YottaDB with a Go application that uses YottaDB.
 To create a Go application that uses YottaDB, see below.